ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* Displays current position of sun
 	* Displays a transparent yellow band indicating the total annual sun path
 	* Displays shadow and shade
-	* Deisplays a reference object - currently a [Trylon and Perisphere]( https://en.wikipedia.org/wiki/Trylon_and_Perisphere ) - to indicate shade and shadow coverage
+	* Displays a reference object - currently a [Trylon and Perisphere]( https://en.wikipedia.org/wiki/Trylon_and_Perisphere ) - to indicate shade and shadow coverage
 	* 3D arrow shows direction of north
-* Menu panel - displays a variety of information including
+* Menu panel - display and set a variety of information including
 	* Latitude and longitude
 	* Local and UTC time
 	* Time zone name, id and offset in hours
+	* Display of elements
+	* Type of map and map parameters

 ## Things you can do using the script